+To broaden its stewardship activities, LGPS Central appointed EOS at Federated Hermes as its stewardship provider, with the remit of engaging companies on ESG issues and executing the LGPS Central Voting Principles, which have also been approved by the Fund (see below).
 The funds outside of Central's direct management will be transitioned over a period of years.
 This could be for an extended period of time, due to the cost implications of a transition.
-The Fund has access to RI resource and expertise provided by Central which we will assess and help guide the Fund's approach to RI whilst we transition funds to Central.
+The Fund has access to RI resource and expertise provided by Central which we will assess and help guide the Fund's approach to RI whilst funds are transitioned to Central, further to the below section.

-8.6 The exercise of rights (including voting rights) attaching to investments
+8.5 The exercise of rights (including voting rights) attaching to investments

 The Committee has delegated the exercise of voting rights to the investment manager(s) on the basis that voting power will be exercised by them with the objective of preserving and enhancing long term shareholder value.
-Accordingly, the Fund's managers have produced written guidelines of their process and practice in this regard.
-The managers are strongly encouraged to vote in line with their guidelines in respect of all resolutions at annual and extraordinary general meetings of companies under Regulation 7(2)(f).